katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 -   developers need to know how to write accessible code and validate it

--   QA testers need to know how to use assistive technology to test user journeys
+-   QA testers need to know how to validate for accessibility and have access to assistive technology users for testing

-Role-based training can be delivered by an instructor in-house, outsourced to a vendor or through online learning courses.
+Role-based training can be delivered by an instructor in-house, outsourced to a vendor, or obtained through online learning courses.

 ### Create an integrated onboarding program